griffithlab/regtools/docs/commands/junctions-extract.md

 ###Synopsis
-The `junctions extract` command can be used to extract exon-exon junctions from an RNAseq BAM file.
+The `junctions extract` command can be used to extract exon-exon junctions from an RNAseq BAM/CRAM file.
 The output is a BED file in the BED12 format.
 We have tested this command with alignments from TopHat and by comparing the exon-exon junctions with the `junctions.bed` file produced from TopHat.

 ###Usage
 `regtools junctions extract [options] indexed_alignments.bam`